Sampling, approximation, and interpolation of differential forms by admissible integral k-meshes

 A further step is required when the geometry is enriched and differential forms are considered.
 In \cite{BruPia24} authors introduced the (weighted) transfinite diameter of $E$ with respect to a real vector space $U$.
 For that, a choice of an orthonormal basis of $U$ is required.
 This definition can be specialized to the case of $U=\Lambda^k$ via the orthonormality introduced in Eq. \eqref{eq:samplingProjector}, leading to the following definition:

-where $\currentsone(E)$ is the unit sphere of $\currents(E)$ defined in \eqref{eq:unitsphereofforms}, and $\mathcal B_r^{\text{mon},k}$ is the monomial basis of polynomial forms of degree at most $r$ and order $k$, i.e., $\{x^\beta dx_{\alpha},\, |\beta|\leq r,\, |\alpha|=k\}.$ The existence of the limit in equation \eqref{eq:transfinitediameterlambdak} is proved in \cite{BruPia24} in a weighted setting.
+where $\Mass$ denotes the mass-norm defined in Subsection \ref{sec:2.2}, and $\mathcal B_r^{\text{mon},k}$ is the monomial basis introduced in Subsection \ref{sect:polydf}.
+The existence of the limit in equation \eqref{eq:transfinitediameterlambdak} is proved in \cite{BruPia24} in a weighted setting.
 Further, the weighted transfinite diameter with respect to $ \Lambda^k $ can be expressed as a geometric mean of standard weighted transfinite diameters, simplifying in the unweighted case to

 With this at hand, we can extend the definition of Fekete points and asymptotically Fekete arrays.